Hellbufl/celestial-old/README.md

 - Automatic comparison and sorting of times
 - 3D visualization with depth-buffer rendering (works on my machine lmao)

-# Planned Features
-Functionality:
-- customizing trigger size
-- custom category tabs to organize comparisons
-- teleportation

-Quality of Life:
-- customizing colors
-- toggleable no-depth-buffer overlay

 If you have an idea for a feature please feel free to message me on discord!\
 I'm also happy to receive pull requests :)

 # Installation
-Warning: This tool might not yet be compatible with other mods using ImGUI like FAR or NARoIP (which is outdated, go check out [Kajiki](https://github.com/WoefulWolf/kajiki-mod)!).
+Warning: This tool might not be compatible with other mods using ImGUI like FAR or NARoIP (which is outdated, go check out [Kajiki](https://github.com/WoefulWolf/kajiki-mod)!).
 1. Download the [latest release](https://github.com/Hellbufl/celestial/releases)
 2. Extract it in your game folder next to NieRAutomata.exe
 3. Rename "celestial.dll" to one of the [Supported Files](#supported-files)